Open Letter to Fred Armisen: The Cultural Power and Responsibility of SNL

 The other reason I've maybe most often heard to vote Green in 2016 is that it gives progressives a chance to use the voting booth for their activism, to cast a so-called "protest vote," and, in so doing, "send a message" to the corrupt, corporate Democrats that they will be held accountable on issues like the TPP, fracking, universal healthcare, the Israel occupation Palestine, Wall St. regulation, electoral reform, money in politics, etc.

-First of all, votes are private, so a protest vote means nothing because no one can tell whose vote is whose.
+First of all, votes are private.
+A protest vote means nothing because no one can tell whose vote is whose.
 But more importantly, voting for President in the General Election has simply always been one of the least effective ways have influence in our democracy.
 Think of the Civil Rights movement.
 Yes, it ultimately involved the passing of legislation like the Voting Rights Act, and yes, President Johnson to sign it.
 But the bulk of the effort for those tectonic changes in our society came from the arduous non-violent protest campaign led by non-politician Dr. Martin Luther King, Jr.

 Now consider all that is wrong with our election system.
 We know that the US Constitution, as currently written, essentially stipulates a strong two party outcome in the presidential election by way of the terribly undemocratic Electoral College system.
 This has been the case for 240 years and through 60 quadrennial elections.
 Why does this system persist?

-One of the major reasons why this system has never been challenged is that the ruling class knows presidential elections are very successful distractions.
+One of the major reasons why this system has never been challenged is that the ruling class knows presidential elections are very successful distractions!
 The ruling class knows that the spectacle of a national election is a great way to keep the people polarized and disorganized, keeping them from either focusing their attention, energy, and efforts on winnable down ballot races or engaging in other meaningful actions that would effectively further their goals.

 Activism is where we have the most power.
 Period.
 At its most extreme, activism means revolution (eg. the American Revolution).
 But activism can also involve small, bold, meaningful actions taken towards a substantive and often legislative change (eg. the women's suffrage movement.)